waku-org/docs.waku.org/docs/run-node/run-docker.md

 :::

 :::tip
-If you encounter issues running your node or require assistance with anything, please visit the [#node-help channel](https://discord.com/channels/1110799176264056863/1216748184592711691) on our Discord.
+If you encounter issues running your node or require assistance with anything, please visit the - Visit the #help-desk channel on [Discord](https://discord.waku.org/).
 :::

 :::tip Congratulations!